gotmax23/Containerfiles/Containerfiles/systemd/CONTRIBUTING.md

 # Contributing to the project

-This document provides guidelines for contributing, with a focus on the process of adding new images.
+This document provides guidelines for contributing, with a focus on the process of managing built images.

-## Adding a New Image
+## Adding a new image

 The Containerfiles and GitHub Actions workflows in this repository are generated from templates using Ansible.
 This makes it easier to manage multiple distributions and versions.
 To add a new OS image, you'll need to follow these steps.